 Step 3.
 After that, scroll down and find the Reset Voice Settings button.

-Step 4: Lastly, click Okay to proceed with resetting the voice settings on the Discord app.
+Step 4: Lastly, click Okay to proceed with resetting the voice settings Discord.

 Next, close the Settings menu and go back to the voice chat server to check if the problem with Discord not detecting mic is already fixed.

-If all the methods above did not work to solve the issue with your microphone, you can try reinstalling the Discord app on your computer or you can temporarily use the web app of Discord to continue with your day to day tasks.
+If updating the audio driver did not fix Discord voice or voice video issues features, you can try you can try reinstalling the application on your computer or you can temporarily use the web app of Discord to continue with your day to day tasks.